Monday, December 13, 2021

 This campaign is definitely worth running or playing, but in my opinion, not as good as Eternal Lies or Masks.
 But hey, some people's favorite ice cream flavor is Chocolate and some Vanilla, but there's nothing wrong with Strawberry.

-I've also played in Reign of Terror (6 sessions), sold separately, another flashback scenario for HotOE.
+The 2020 printing recommended running Reign of Terror (sold separately) as a historical scenario option.
+Only Part 1 (of the 2 Parts) are relevant.
+I've played it (6 sessions) and run it (2 sessions).
 It has spoilers for the whole campaign and would probably be better if it was played after the campaign is completed.

 Note: Minor issue with 2020 printing.
 The pdfs are fine, but some photos and maps in the print version have bad contrast and have turned up muddy and are hard to make out.